paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-09-25-the_web_aesthetic.md

 The [dConstruct Archive][6] is a small site where people can listen to talks given at previous dConstruct conferences.
 Here, background detail around the face of each speaker has been blurred out, generating images with fewer compression artifacts and therefore smaller file sizes.
 This technique works especially well for portraits, as humans tend to focus on facial features anyway.

-{% include 'photos' with photoset.2
+{% render 'photos' with photoset.2
   caption: 'Original image: 9kb.
 Optimized image: 4kb.'
   image_preset: 'thumbnail'
 %}